src-dbgr/go-job-scraper/README.md

 - Docker and Docker Compose
 - MongoDB 6.0+
 - OpenAI API key
-- Kubernetes (for production deployment)
+- Kubernetes (If you want a production deployment, or Minikube for local testing in K8s)

 ### Environment Setup